JasperFx/jasper/documentation/documentation/messaging/index.md

 * _Node_ - a running instance of a Jasper application.
 Do note that it's actually possible to run more than one Jasper application in the same process
 * _Transport_ - a supported mechanism for sending messages between running Jasper nodes
-* _Envelope_ - an object that wraps a message being sent or received by JasperBus that adds header metadata and helps control how messages are sent and received.
+* _Envelope_ - an object that wraps a message being sent or received by Jasper that adds header metadata and helps control how messages are sent and received.
 See the [Envelope Wrapper pattern](http://www.enterpriseintegrationpatterns.com/patterns/messaging/EnvelopeWrapper.html) for more information
 * _Publish/Subscribe_ (pubsub) - messaging pattern that decouples the sending code from the routing to one or more recipients.
 One way communication from the sender to any receivers.
 See [Publish-Subscribe Channel](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) for more background.